Skip to main content

 The Invictus Games: Empowering Warriors Through Sports

-The Invictus Games recently wrapped up its fifth edition in The Hague, Netherlands, and Team U.S. featured 37 warriors registered with Wounded Warrior Project® (WWP).
+The Invictus Games recently wrapped up its seventh edition in Vancouver and Whistler, Canada, and Team U.S. featured 35 warriors registered with Wounded Warrior Project® (WWP).

 The Power of Sports